 Choosing your FX time frame is completely an individual choice.
-The time frame that one person works with may not be suitable to another, depending on personality types and personal preference.
+The time frame that one person works with may not be suitable for another depending on personality types and personal preference.
 For someone with little patience who would feel nervous about holding out, a long-term approach would be a mistake.
-Personality traits could cause the trader to opt out at the wrong time, just for lack of patience.
-The standard choices when choosing a time frame range from long term, middle term, day trader or scalper.
-These are conventional time frames, but in reality a trader could choose any time frame, down to the number of minutes.
+Personality traits could cause the trader to opt-out at the wrong time, just for lack of patience.
+The standard choices when choosing a time frame range from long term, middle term, day trader, or scalper.
+These are conventional time frames, but in reality, a trader could choose any time frame, down to the number of minutes.
 Of course, forex trading should be based on multiple time frames.
 Even after a specific time frame is chosen, it is helpful to continue checking other time frames to get a general picture.
 The best way to determine investor horizon, or time frame, is by analyzing charts.

 Long-Term Time Frames

 These trades can be held for a number of weeks or even a year.
 New traders are often reluctant to use long-term trades because of the waiting time involved.
 It appears that it will take a long time to see if the trade is profitable and it involves an extended period of monitoring.
 However, long-term trades are an excellent way to begin in FX.
 They are easy to manage by checking the grade trends via the weekly chart.
 The trader can view daily charts and make dynamic adjustments to manage risk.
 Long-term FX traders typically make fewer trades than those making short-term trades.